Trump Heads To The Pentagon With An Eye On The War Against ISIS

 However, a number of their stated positions have been at odds.
 For example, Mattis is a strong believer in long-standing U.S. alliances, including NATO, which Trump has called "obsolete."
 The president also has sent contradictory messages with his own statements.

 While calling for a bulked-up military, which currently has an annual budget of some $600 billion, Trump has also pointed to expensive programs, such as the F-35 Lightning II.
-The next-generation fighter is the most expensive ever, with a price tag that's currently pegged at around $130 million per plane.
+The next-generation fighter is the most expensive ever, with a price tag currently pegged at around $130 million per plane.
 Trump says the cost needs to come down.